What areas do you need to review over the break

 Particularly in the 1720s, Swift became vehemently engaged in Irish politics.
 He reacted to the debilitating effects of English commercial and political injustices in a large body of pamphlets, essays, and satirical works, including the perennially popular Gulliver's Travels

-published is a response to worsening conditions in Ireland, is perhaps the severest and most scathing of all Swift's pamphlets.
+A Modest Proposal, published is a response to worsening conditions in Ireland, is perhaps the severest and most scathing of all Swift's pamphlets.
 The tract did not shock or outrage contemporary readers as Swift must have intended; its economics was taken as a great joke, its more incisive critiques ignored.
 Although Swift's disgust with the state of the nation continued to increase, A Modest Proposalwas the last of his essays about Ireland.
 Swift wrote mostly poetry in the later years of his life, and he died in 1745.

 you can view the Spark Notes for this piece at